giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 The \(u_z\) component provides another clear view of the torsional response.
 The `plus` and `minus` points develop displacements of opposite sign, while `center` and `bottom_mid` remain essentially zero.
 The CUF \(N=25\) solution follows the FEM3D curves closely and reproduces the position and shape of the extrema.
 A small difference in amplitude remains, particularly for the positive `plus` response, but the overall torsional deformation pattern is consistently captured.

+### Numerical interpretation of the FEM3D comparison

+It is important to distinguish CUF convergence from agreement with the FEM3D reference.
+Increasing the CUF order \(N\) refines the transverse approximation and is used to assess convergence of the CUF solution itself.
+The FEM3D solution, however, is a separate discretized numerical solution and is not the mathematical limit toward which \(N\) is expected to converge.
+The two checks are therefore complementary: stabilization of the CSF-CUF response with increasing \(N\), and agreement of the converged CUF response with the independently discretized FEM3D model.
+A small residual difference between the two solutions may therefore remain even after the CUF response has become essentially independent of \(N\).

 ---